Curious about teaching English abroad in China? Love Yerba Mate? Read on!

 I began by backpacking for over a year, starting in China, then heading down into Southeast Asia, Australia, across to South America, and back up to North America to visit family and friends.
 I enjoyed China so much that I wanted to go back.
 This time, however, I wanted to live there for a little while.
 I’m now teaching English in Xi’an, China.

 TT: Sweet!
-Tell us more about your current teaching position in China.
+Tell us more about your ESL teaching position in China.

 My students are wonderful.
 There is a bit of a cultural teaching learning curve, but I’ve adapted, and the students seem to understand and adapt with it as well.
 The major differences are that the Chinese typically take more major exams, while in the West we take fewer exams and complete more assignments.

 TT: Fascinating.
-How did you find this teaching/travel opportunity?
+How did you find this teaching abroad opportunity?

 TT: Very good to know.
 How did you find the money to fund this travel?